 In February, soak the beetroot seeds in water for 24 hours before sowing.

-In March, sow two beetroot seeds in each of 5 small jiffy (peat) pots in good quality organic potting mix.
-Sow them about 20mm deep and soak the pots in a tray of dilute seaweed extract about 15mm deep.
-After about 30 minutes bury the pots up to their rim in the wicking media of an EcoPropagator.
+Then sow a beetroot seed in each of 5 small fibre pots full of good quality organic potting mix.
+Sow them about 20mm deep and then place the pots in a tray containing 15mm of dilute seaweed extract.
+After about 10 minutes bury the pots up to their rim in the wicking media of an EcoPropagator.

 each beetroot seed capsule contains up to 4 individual seeds, they need thinning to one seedling per pot.
 Use a pair of sharp scissors to nip off the unwanted seedlings at ground level, as soon as they are big enough, so the soil is not disturbed by pulling them out.

-Sow new crops of beetroot in June, September and December in the propagator ready for planting about 6 weeks later.
+Sow batches of beetroot in June, September and December ready for planting about 6 weeks later.
 Protect the seedlings against extremes of weather.

 Plant the beetroot seedlings when ready in a prepared bed and water in once.

 Its best not to grow beetroot more than once in the same ground each season.